Fathers' on Family & Work After COVID-19 | Child & Family Blog

 Photo by Pavel Danilyuk from Pexels

-When asked about division of household chores during the lockdowns, most fathers in our study used phrases such as “chipping in” or “helping out” their partners.
 These terms were evident even among fathers who had sought an equal split in household responsibilities before the pandemic began.
 This idea of the father as a helper or assistant in the home may reflect a cultural norm as opposed to an unwillingness to engage in household chores.

-A lack of self confidence in fathers
+A lack of self-confidence in fathers

 Fathers in our study identified a lack of confidence in themselves and other fathers in their social circle in their ability to parent.
 This could be due to a lack of opportunity to spend time with their children from infancy, and to a hesitancy to seek out flexible working arrangements, which could build fathers’ skills and self-confidence in child care and household activities.
-Because fathers’ roles tend to be less scripted than mothers’, they are frequently more susceptible to contextual influences.

 Fathers in our study identified a lack of confidence in themselves and other fathers in their social circle in their ability to parent.